Elastic Graphs: Introduction

-The definition of embedding energy in Definition~\ref{def:embedding} also appears to be new, although it is in a sense dual to Jeremy Kahn's notion of domination of weighted arc diagrams \cite{Kahn06:BoundsI}.
-Specifically, the criteria mentioned above for embedding degenerating families of surfaces has substantial overlap with Kahn's work.
+The definition of embedding energy in Definition~\ref{def:embedding} has not appeared in this form, although it is dual to Jeremy Kahn's notion of domination of weighted arc diagrams \cite{Kahn06:BoundsI}.
+See \cite[Prop.~1.17]{Thurston16:Characterize} for the precise statement.

 Theorem~\ref{thm:emb-sf} should be thought of as analogous to Teichmüller's theorem, that in any homotopy class of homeomorphism $[f] \co S_1 \to S_2$ between closed Riemann surfaces there are ``best'' metrics on~$S_1$ and~$S_2$ that reflect the minimal quasi-conformal stretching.
 (The length graph~$K$ in the statement of Theorem~\ref{thm:emb-sf} turns out to be $G_2$ with a different metric.)
-Indeed, Palmer has an approach to use these techniques to compute Teichmüller maps~\cite{Palmer15:harmonic-thesis}.

 Most of the general graph energies in Section~\ref{sec:energies} appear to be new, but the energy $E^1_p[c]$ is a power of the $p$-modulus of the homotopy class, which exists in much greater generality~\cite{Fuglede57:ELFunctComplete}.